—THE 2023 PROGRAMS: FLAGSHIP & VIRTUAL—

 Yali Romagoza & Autumn Newcomb, 2022.
 Photo by Manuel Molina Martagón.

-EMERGENYC is a space for artists who are either beginning their careers or feeling a sense of urgency to move into new territory.
+Since 2008, EmergeNYC has been a space for artists who are either beginning their careers or feeling a sense of urgency to move into new territory.
 The programs provide an opportunity to spend an intensive period of training, exchange, mentorship, and challenging conversations with a specific focus on racial justice and cultural transformation.
 Rather than training in one specific craft, participants immerse themselves in a challenging, supportive environment, engaging with multiple lineages and approaches to art-making.
 They delve into issues of personal significance as they engage in the work, and with one another, as their whole selves.
-Our participants leave the programs having deeply researched questions that become the heart of their artistic and activist work.
+Our alumni leave the programs having deeply researched questions that become the heart of their artistic and activist work.

 FLAGSHIP PROGRAM (in person at Abrons Arts Center)